xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-NOTE   Creates or changes a cell note
+NOTE&nbsp;&nbsp;&nbsp;Creates or changes a cell note

-SOUND.PLAY   Plays the sound from a cell note or a file
+SOUND.PLAY&nbsp;&nbsp;&nbsp;Plays the sound from a cell note or a file

 Return to [top](#Q)